tanmoy281/SOAP-Web-Service-Projects/README.md

 # SOAP-Web-Service-Projects
-This will contain SOAP Web Service and Client Projects Built with Apache CXF and Spring
+This repository contains SOAP Web Service and Client Projects Built with Apache CXF ,Spring and Eclipse.